mbaumer/us_hep_funding/docs/_states/NM.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  57  Office of Science contracts, totalling  $5,335,217.10 Who have these contracts gone to?
+In the past 5 years, this state has received:
+57 Office of Science contracts, totalling $5,335,217.10

                                      Amount ($)
 vendorname
 GROUPEMENT INTERET PUBLIC ARRONAX    4000617.65